oliverjam/learn-dialogflow-fulfillment/README.md

 ![](https://user-images.githubusercontent.com/9408641/85956095-3df7fe00-b97b-11ea-90bd-5a1889563cb3.png)

 You now need to provide Dialogflow with the `POST` endpoint of your server.
-You can find this by going back to Glitch and clicking the "Change URl" button above the preview browser.
+You can find this by going back to Glitch and clicking the "Change URL" button above the preview browser.
 This will show you the deployed URL of your project; it'll be something like `https://oliverjam-learn-dialogflow-fulfillment.glitch.me`.

 Paste this into the Dialogflow Webhook field, and add "/appointments" on to the end, since that's the route for POST requests.